Millions of cars have some form of safety recall. See if your car is one of them.

 Remedy

-Dealers will replace the chassis harness, free of charge.
-Owner notification letters are expected to be mailed on March 9, 2026.
-Owners may contact Chevrolet customer service at 1-800-222-1020.
-GM’s number for this recall is N252532830.
+Dealers will inspect and repair the bowden cable assembly as necessary, free of charge.
+Owner notification letters are expected to be mailed May 1, 2026.
+Owners may contact MBUSA customer service at 1-800-367-6372.
+Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov beginning March 13, 2026.

 Summary